Essential Last-Minute Things to Pack for Family Vacation

 Diaper Wipes

 Nobody was happier than I was once my kids were out of diapers, but the one thing I continue to keep in my purse and always, always pack is a package of diaper wipes.
-Diaper wipes clean faces, hands, gross surfaces you or your loved ones need to touch, and they are excellent for spot removal from clothes as well.
-Lately I’ve graduated to flushable toddler wipes; not because I want to relive potty training (!) but for taking care of business in less-than-ideal public washroom situations that often have less-than-ideal facilities for personal hygiene as well.
+Diaper wipes clean faces, hands, and gross surfaces you or your loved ones need to touch, and they are excellent for spot removal from clothes as well.
+Lately, I’ve graduated to flushable toddler wipes; not because I want to relive potty training (!) but for taking care of business in less-than-ideal public washroom situations that often have less-than-ideal facilities for personal hygiene as well.

 ~ Corinne McDermott, Have Baby Will Travel